United Nations General Assembly resolution 67/19

-United Nations General Assembly resolution 67/19 is a resolution upgrading Palestine to non-member observer state status in the United Nations General Assembly.
-It was adopted by the sixty-seventh session of the United Nations General Assembly on 29 November 2012, the date of the International Day of Solidarity with the Palestinian People and the 65th anniversary of the adoption by the General Assembly of resolution 181(II) on the Future Government of Palestine.
+United Nations General Assembly resolution 67/19 was a resolution accepting Palestine as a non-member observer state in the United Nations General Assembly.
+It was adopted by the sixty-seventh session of the United Nations General Assembly on 29 November 2012, the date of the International Day of Solidarity with the Palestinian People and the 65th anniversary of the adoption by the General Assembly of Resolution 181(II) on the future government of Palestine.
 The draft resolution was proposed by Palestine's representative at the United Nations.
-It, however, maintains the status of the Palestinian Liberation Organization as the representative of the Palestinian people within the United Nations system.
-Though strongly contested by the United States and the government of Israel, former Israeli Prime Minister Ehud Olmert expressed support for the measure.
+It, however, maintains the status of the Palestine Liberation Organization as the representative of the Palestinian people within the United Nations System.
+Though strongly contested by the United States and the government of Israel, former Israeli prime minister Ehud Olmert expressed support for the measure.
 The motion was seen as largely symbolic, though it could allow Palestine to start proceedings at the International Criminal Court against Israel.
 Its timing, following a year in which Palestine obtained membership of UNESCO and the UN Security Council was unable "to make a unanimous recommendation" on their application for full UN membership, and coming several days after the completion of Operation Pillar of Defense, was also noted.
-The new status equates Palestine with that of the Holy See within the United Nations system and implicitly recognises Palestinian sovereignty.
+The new status equates Palestine with that of the Holy See within the United Nations System and implicitly recognises Palestinian sovereignty.